HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/aws_marketplace_helm_deployment.md

 # AWS Marketplace Helm deployment option

+This topic provides information on how to deploy HCL Digital Experience (DX) on both Amazon-managed Kubernetes and self-managed Kubernetes for on-premise deployments.

-The latest DX 9.5 container images and Helm charts available for HCL Digital Experience (DX) 9.5 will be available shortly through the [AWS Marketplace](https://aws.amazon.com/marketplace/search/results?searchTerms=hcl) for customers who purchase through the Marketplace as a containerized product offering.
+The latest DX 9.5 container images and Helm charts available for HCL DX 9.5 will be available shortly through the [AWS Marketplace](https://aws.amazon.com/marketplace/search/results?searchTerms=hcl) for customers who purchase through the Marketplace as a containerized product offering.
 Upon subscription, you can utilize the Helm-based fulfillment option presented for selection, enabling the deployment of DX on a Kubernetes cluster of their preference.

 ## Prerequisites